-The base character in a variation sequence is never a combining character or a decomposable character.
 The variation selectors themselves are combining marks of combining class 0 and are default ignorable characters.
 Thus, if the variation sequence is not supported, the variation selector should be invisible and ignored.
 As with all default ignorable characters, this does not preclude modes or environments where the variation selectors should be given visible appearance.
 For example, a "Show Hidden" mode could reveal the presence of such characters with specialized glyphs, or a particular environment could use or require a visual indication of a base character (such as a wavy underline) to show that it is part of a standardized variation sequence that cannot be supported by the current font.